Cannabis in Minnesota: Medical marijuana initiatives

-Recreational use cannabis
+Recreational-use cannabis legislation

 On November 6, 2018, Tim Walz was elected Governor of Minnesota.
 Walz argued that legalizing cannabis could bring in a new source of tax revenue if regulated properly, and it could reduce the number of people locked up for drug offenses: "I just think the time is here and we're seeing it across the country.
 Minnesota has always been able to implement these things right."

-On January 28, 2019, Senators Melisa Franzen and Scott Jensen and Representative Mike Freiberg introduced a bill that would allow people over 21 to possess, grow, and purchase limited quantities of cannabis.
-In a statement from Mike Feiberg "Our focus in drafting legislation to end the prohibition of cannabis in Minnesota is to ensure we have a responsible regulatory model for consumer access that still provides for public health, safety and welfare," he continued.
-"The time has come for us to have this debate."
+On January 28, 2019, Senator Melisa Franzen (DFL-Edina), Senator Scott Jensen (R-Chaska), and Representative Mike Freiberg (DFL-Golden Valley) introduced a bill that would allow people over 21 to possess, grow, and purchase limited quantities of cannabis.
+In a statement from Senator Freiburg: "Our focus in drafting legislation to end the prohibition of cannabis in Minnesota is to ensure we have a responsible regulatory model for consumer access that still provides for public health, safety and welfare." he continued, "The time has come for us to have this debate."

 On March 8, 2019, Republicans in the Minnesota Senate voted down a measure to legalize the recreational use of cannabis.
 Republicans also decided not to create a task-force to study the issue further.
-Sen. Melisa Franzen (D-Edina), who sponsored the measure said "We don't have a bill to move, so I think the debate is shut down in the Senate," noting that Governor Tim Walz could convene a task force of his own but chose to not do so.
-Several proposals remain under consideration in the House, including the creation of a task force, similar to what Franzen proposed, and a constitutional amendment to let voters decide the fate of legalizing, taxing and regulating the recreational use of cannabis.
+Sen. Melisa Franzen, who sponsored the measure, stated "We don't have a bill to move, so I think the debate is shut down in the Senate," noting that Governor Tim Walz could convene a task force of his own but chose to not do so.
+Several proposals remained under consideration in the House, including the creation of a task force, similar to what Franzen proposed, and a constitutional amendment to let voters decide the fate of legalizing, taxing and regulating the recreational use of cannabis.

-As of July 1, 2022, food and beverages containing THC are legal in Minnesota if the THC is derived from hemp.
-Packages must be limited to a THC content of 50mg total and 5mg per serving.
-The legislation was enacted in part to address previously unregulated delta-8 THC products.
-It is unclear if leaders of the Minnesota Senate understood that this legislation would legalize products with delta-9 THC.
+On July 1, 2022, food and beverages containing tetrahydrocannabinol (THC) became legal in Minnesota if the chemical was derived from hemp.
+Packages were limited to a THC content of 50 mg total and 5 mg per serving.
+The legislation was enacted in part to address previously unregulated delta-8-tetrahydrocannabinol products.
+It is unclear if leaders of the Minnesota Senate understood that this legislation would legalize products with delta-9-tetrahydrocannabinol.

 Democrats took control of the Minnesota Senate in the 2022 election and made it clear that cannabis would be on their list of top legislative priorities.
-In January 2023, DFL Representative Zack Stephenson and Senator Lindsey Port introduced a bill to legalize recreational marijuana.
+In January 2023, Representative Zack Stephenson (DFL-Coon Rapids) and Senator Lindsey Port (DFL-Burnsville) introduced a bill to legalize recreational marijuana.

+On April 24, 2023, the bill HF100 was passed by the Minnesota House 71–59 and a 34–33 party-line vote in the Minnesota Senate.
+After reconciling differences in the House and Senate versions of the bills, the updated legislation was reintroduced to the Minnesota House on May 18, where it passed with a 73–57 vote and transferred to the Senate the next day, passing with a 34–32 vote on May 20.
+On May 30, 2023, Governor Tim Walz signed the bill into law.
+Recreational use of cannabis became legal on August 1, 2023.